SatoshiPortal/bluewallet-guide/README.md

 # Why we recommend Blue Wallet

-Blue Wallet is an open-source, Bitcoin-only wallet for mobile and Mac.
+Blue Wallet is a Free and Open-Source, Bitcoin-only wallet for mobile and Mac.
 Create a Bitcoin wallet and backup in a few clicks.
 It is easy to use, with a very small learning curve.
 The Bitcoin wallet is fully non-custodial, allowing for complete control over use of funds.
 Advanced features are available for enhanced usability and security.
 As mobile wallets go, this one is very secure.

 This is a great choice for individuals that are beginning their self-custody journey or those that use Bitcoin on a daily basis.